 Ways to Reduce Car Insurance Costs

-But although it may sound counterintuitive, it is usually the cheapest to maintain car insurance on the vehicle needing to be repaired.
+Although it may sound counterintuitive, it is usually the cheapest to maintain car insurance on the vehicle needing to be repaired.
 Canceling your car insurance can be very costly.
-A good rule of thumb is to never let your car insurance lapse.
-It may seem useless to pay car insurance on a vehicle you cannot drive; however, it is the cheaper route to go since you will be considered high risk the next time you need insurance.
+A good rule of thumb is to never let your car insurance lapse since a gap in coverage means you will be considered high-risk the next time you need insurance.